 No matter how successful and seemingly confident an artist is, they could well be suffering…

-Fortunately there are things that help us .Clarity of thought, speech and effective communication.
+Fortunately there are things that can help us with clarity of thought, persuasive speech and effective communication.
 As well as building rapport and appearing confident and capable.
 These are all things that help us succeed at interviews.

-Empathy – People who have conducted interviews themselves are often more successful .
+3. Empathy – People who have conducted interviews themselves are often more successful .
 This is because when its there turn to be interviewed they are feeling more mentally prepared.
 And in touch with the feelings of the interviewers.
 They want you to succeed .Some are nervous themselves.
 Picture yourself as one of the interviewers – what would you want to hear?

-Staying calm beforehand – Especially important if your interview is towards the end of the day.
+4. Staying calm beforehand – Especially important if your interview is towards the end of the day.
 Don’t let nerves take hold.
 Spend some time reading your notes.
 Then put them away and relax.
 You might try yoga, meditation, breathing exercises or light exercise.
 Listen to some uplifting or relaxing music.
-Repeat positive assertions to yourself.
+Repeat positive affirmations to yourself.
 Arrive at the interview with plenty of time to avoid any unnecessary stress.

-Being rational – It’s easy for us to let our emotions take hold when we feel uneasy or threatened.
+6. Being rational – It’s easy for us to let our emotions take hold when we feel uneasy or threatened.
 Try to take a step back and think clearly.
 What is the worst that can happen?
 You might not get the job.
-But then you’ll go on your way.
-Continuing with your life.
+But then you’ll go on your way continuing with your life.
 With this is mind, what is there to be nervous about?
 You may as well give it everything you can.
 Perhaps view it as practice for future interviews to relieve some pressure.

 To learn more please do get in touch.